-- Buyers who are hoping to secure a mortgage loan can determine their buying power by looking at a few different financial factors and researching common loan types and terms.
+- Buyers can determine their buying power by reviewing different financial factors and researching common loan types and terms.

-- Lenders will look at how a borrower’s monthly debt obligations compare to their monthly income to determine if they can responsibly take on a mortgage payment.
+- Lenders will look at a borrower’s monthly debt compared to their monthly income.

-- While a large down payment can be advantageous, there are varying loan types that appeal to buyers with different financial backgrounds — including those who have less to put down at closing.
+- While a large down payment can be advantageous, various loan types exist for buyers with different financial backgrounds.

-Remember, every buyer is different, so it’s important that you work with a professional who understands your background.
-Your REALTOR® can recommend a mortgage consultant or financial advisor who can provide a personalized, professional assessment of your finances.
+Remember, every buyer is different, so it’s important to work with a mortgage consultant or financial advisor who understands your background and can provide a personalized, professional assessment of your finances.

 After you apply for a loan, your lender will review your financials to determine how much of your monthly income is spent (or will be spent) paying off accrued debt.
 The calculation of this number is called your debt-to-income ratio.
 Lenders calculate your debt-to-income ratio to ensure that buying a house will not be too much of a financial burden over time.

 A larger down payment can increase your buying power and help to provide favorable loan terms.
 But while many buyers are able to reliably pay a monthly mortgage payment, they may have a harder time coming up with a significant down payment at the time of closing.

 For some buyers, there may be additional options to boost your buying power without a large down payment.

 - If you have generous friends or relatives who want to help you get a leg up on your home purchase, you can use a mortgage gift fund for your down payment.

 - Depending on your income, debt, credit score and a few other factors, you may be eligible for down payment assistance programs in Minnesota or Wisconsin.
 These programs are not available through all lenders or may not be offered during certain times.
 Check with your mortgage consultant for current options.